Eastleigh Borough Council is installing eight new electric charging points across four of its car parks.

-The new charging points, which will be installed next February, are part of the Council’s Climate and Environmental Emergency Action Plan and its goal to support the Borough to achieve carbon neutrality by 2030.
+The new charging points are part of the Council’s Climate and Environmental Emergency Action Plan and its goal to support the Borough to achieve carbon neutrality by 2030.

 Electric cars have no exhaust emissions and so do not contribute to local air pollution that can damage the environment and cause health issues for the local people.